osohq/oso/docs/content/any/project/changelogs/NEXT.md

   also no `allow_request` or `allow_field` rules).
 - Oso will propose a suggested fix if you forget to write an actor block when using resource blocks.
+- Fixed a bug which led to `var matches Type` failing when `var` was unbound.

 ### Node.js